 The bushings and pedal box assembly on 92+ model year Ford pickups is more robust than that of previous model years - the frame of the pedal assembly is steel instead of aluminum and the bushings are significantly more durable.
 This does mean that the bushings never wear, they're just less problematic.
 During this process, do not neglect to inspect the bushing where the clutch pedal swing arm connects to the master cylinder pushrod, as this is a more common issue.
+We highly recommend performing the Heim Joint Mod (rod end upgrade) to eliminate concerns associated with the plastic clutch master cylinder rod eye bushing wearing.

 Click any thumbnail image to view fullsize